Subscribe Login

 My husband and I are paying mortgage for a home under joint tenancy.
 We have two children together, and I am aware that he has a long-term relationship with another woman.
 I am concerned that if I pass, he won’t make the effort to secure the property for our children, and rather, would allow his partner to benefit from a half-share of the property.
 How can I prevent this while I’m living, in order to ensure that my children are secure?
 Most of the monetary investment in the property has come from me, but I needed his NHT points to secure the mortgage.

-Your situation is very sad and unsettling for you and your children.
-It is very good that you are thinking ahead to try and secure the inheritance of the family home which ought, in a faithful and honest marital relationship, never to be in danger of not naturally following the passage from mother and father to their children.
+It is very good that you are thinking ahead to try and secure that the familial inheritance of the family home which ought, in a faithful and honest marital relationship, never to be in danger of not naturally following the passage from mother and father to their children.
+You wish to know what you can do to secure the property for your children, in case you pre-decease your husband.

-Section 11 of the Act gives the court power to make different orders about ownership interest in the property on an application by summons or other summary process of a spouse, to settle issues of their respective rights of ownership of the property, and as to possession and occupation of the premises or any part of it, or not at all.
+– Section 11 of the Act gives the court power to make different orders about ownership interest in the property on an application by summons or other summary process of a spouse, to settle issues of their respective rights of ownership of the property, and as to possession and occupation of the premises or any part of it or not at all.
 The court can also award costs of the application to the successful party.

-Section 14 of the Act deals with powers of the court when dealing with an application for division of property interests.
-Section 15(1)(c) allows the court to make an order that both or one of the spouses must make for the benefit of a relevant child, such a settlement or transfer of property as the court thinks just.
+– Section 15(1)(c)allows the court to make an order that both or one of the spouses must make for the benefit of a relevant child, such a settlement or transfer of property as the court thinks just.

-Section 23(1), Sub-section (b) allows the court to order share portions in the spouses in shares it considers to be just based on the evidence.
-Sub-section (g) allows the court to order the vesting of the property, owned by both spouses (whether jointly or as tenants-in-common) in one of the spouses.
+– Sub-section (g) by which the court can order the vesting of the property, owned by both spouses (whether jointly or as tenants-in-common), in one of the spouses.

-So the courts have very wide powers to act to sort out the concern you have as long as you take steps to use the legal provisions which exist to protect persons like you, living with the stress and worry about your children’s future should you die before your husband.
-You must act as quickly as you can to retain the services of a good attorney-at-law to assist you.
+So the courts have very wide powers to act to sort out the concern you have as long as you take steps to use the legal provisions which exist to protect people who find themselves in the situation which you are in, and living with the stress and worry about your children’s future in having a secure roof over their heads in case you die before your husband and he brings his paramour to the family home.

 Margarette May Macaulay is an attorney-at-law, Supreme Court mediator, notary public, and women’s and children’s rights advocate.
 Send questions via e-mail to allwoman@jamaicaobserver.com; or write to All Woman, 40-42 1/2 Beechwood Avenue, Kingston 5.
 All responses are published.
 Mrs Macaulay cannot provide p